 Study with us

 Travel grants are allocated by the Tutors.
 They mostly draw on the College Endowment.
-Other College funds for specific purposes – the Tizard Fund for opportunity, for instance – can sometimes also be employed by the Tutors to support travel.
+Other College funds for specific purposes – the Tizard Fund for instance — can sometimes also be employed by the Tutors to support travel.
 Last year awards ranged from £100 to £400.
-Most grants were in the lower half of this range.

 A grant is normally made only once to an individual during his or her undergraduate career.
 This is usually for travel in the Long Vacation, but the Tutors are also willing to entertain exceptional applications for academic-related travel during Christmas and Easter Vacations.

-The Tutors will exercise their judgment and discretion, but are likely to prioritise travel that is for academic or intellectual purposes or which is likely to bring benefit to disadvantaged people, especially in the developing world.
+The Tutors will exercise their judgment and discretion but are likely to prioritise travel that is for academic or intellectual purposes or which is likely to bring benefit to disadvantaged people, especially in the developing world.
 All interesting and worthwhile travel will, however, be considered.
-We also pay attention to the care and thoughtfulness with which an application has been prepared, and to its detail – especially its budgetary detail.
-Joint applications are acceptable and quite frequently made.
+We also pay attention to the care and thoughtfulness with which an application has been prepared, and to its detail, especially its budgetary detail.
+Joint applications are acceptable.
 We usually receive rather more applications than we have funds for, so applicants are likely to compete with one another.

 Academic travel in connection with your subject will be considered for a grant only if it is optional – i.e. not compulsory within your course.
 (Funding for compulsory travel within University courses is the responsibility of Faculties and Departments, not Colleges.)
 That it is optional must be explained in your application.
 Please note that we do not preclude optional additional travel that you are appending to compulsory travel in connection with your course.
 The sort of academic travel that we might fund includes, for instance, optional dissertation or project work.

-There will be one or two substantial grants (£300-£600) made for travel in Developing Countries.
-Preference may be given to proposals which may bring some benefit to the people or environment of the countries concerned.
+There will be one or two substantial grants specifically for travel in developing countries.
+Preference may be given to proposals likely to bring benefit to the people or environment of the countries concerned.